Chaotic tracial dynamics: Introduction

 \begin{question} What is the generic tracial behaviour of an automorphism of a stably finite classifiable $\cs$-algebra? \end{question}

-In our context, stable finiteness is equivalent to the trace space $T(A)$ being nonempty.
-By `generic tracial behaviour' we mean that we seek to identify properties of induced affine homeomorphisms $T(A)\to T(A)$ that hold for a dense $G_\delta$ set of automorphisms $A\to A$ (in the topology of pointwise convergence).
-We will address Question~\ref{q1} under the additional assumptions that: \begin{items} \item the extreme boundary $X=\partial_e(T(A))$ of $T(A)$ is a finite-dimensional, compact, connected topological manifold; \item the automorphism $\alpha$ of $A$ fixes an \emph{OU trace} (see \S~\ref{subsection:chaos}, \S~\ref{ssc:rep}); \item the pairing between $K_0(A)$ and $T(A)$ is trivial; \item $K_1(A)$ is torsion free. \end{items}
+In our context, stable finiteness is equivalent to the trace space $T(A)$ being nonempty (see \cite[\S1.1.3]{Rordam:2002yu}).
+By `generic tracial behaviour' we mean that we seek to identify properties of induced affine homeomorphisms $T(A)\to T(A)$ that hold residually, that is, for at least a dense $G_\delta$ set of automorphisms $A\to A$ (in the topology of pointwise convergence).
+We will address Question~\ref{q1} under the additional assumptions that: \begin{itemize} \item the extreme boundary $\partial_e(T(A))$ of $T(A)$ is a finite-dimensional, compact, connected topological manifold; \item the automorphism $\alpha$ of $A$ fixes an Oxtoby--Ulam \emph{OU trace} (roughly, a noncommutative analogue of Lebesgue measure---see \S~\ref{subsection:chaos} and \S~\ref{ssc:rep}); \item the pairing $\rho_A\colon K_0(A)\to\aff(T(A))$ is trivial; \item $K_1(A)$ is torsion free. \end{itemize}

 With these hypotheses, we are able to use classification to lift known results about topological dynamical systems to the $\cs$-level.
-The strategy is simple (as long as we are willing to make free use of heavy classification machinery): given an endomorphism $\alpha$, nudge its action on $X$ to be in a desired topological class, then lift the perturbed invariant to an endomorphism $\beta$ which, by virtue of the closeness of $\Ell(\beta)$ to $\Ell(\alpha)$, is (up to conjugation by a unitary) within a given $\varepsilon$ of $\alpha$ on a given finite set.
-Actually, the invariant we must use is not $\Ell$ but one that also includes total $K$-theory and Hausdorffised algebraic $K_1$, together with suitable pairings.
+The strategy is simple (as long as we are willing to make free use of heavy classification machinery): Given an endomorphism $\alpha$, nudge its action on $\partial_e(T(A))$ to be in a desired topological class, then lift the perturbed invariant to an endomorphism $\beta$ which, by virtue of the closeness of $\Ell(\beta)$ to $\Ell(\alpha)$, is (up to conjugation by a unitary) within a given $\varepsilon$ of $\alpha$ on a given finite set.
+Actually, the invariant we must use is not $\Ell$ but one that also includes `total $K$-theory' and `Hausdorffised algebraic $K_1$' (see the proof of Theorem~\ref{lemma:denselift} for a brief primer), together with suitable pairings.
 The above assumptions on $K$-theory ensure that the compatibility demanded by these pairings is automatically satisfied.

 In short, the following theorem indicates that when there are infinitely many extremal traces, the typical situation can be very different to the one considered in \cite{Gardella:2021tb}.
-(Note however that it does not represent an obstruction to generalising \cite{Gardella:2021tb} for single automorphisms; in the breakthrough article \cite{Wouters:2021uw}, it is shown how to treat the portion of $X$ with unbounded orbits.)
+(Note, however, that it does not represent an obstruction to generalising \cite{Gardella:2021tb} for single automorphisms; in the breakthrough article \cite{Wouters:2021uw}, it is shown how to treat the portion of $\partial_e(T(A))$ with unbounded orbits.)